Nawab-AS/anonymousChat/README.md

 Backend: express.js + socket.io

-render engine: EJS + Vue.js
+render engine: EJS + client-side Vue.js

+## Contributing
+Contributions and bug reports are welcome.
+Open a PR or issue in the repository.
+Keep changes small and documented.